-Continuing law establishes the functions of ODOT with respect to highways, including the establishment, maintenance, and repair of the state highway system.
-To fulfill those functions, the act requires ODOT to develop and maintain a pavement management system.
-The system must inventory and evaluate basic road and bridge conditions throughout the state highway system and develop strategies to improve those conditions, minimize annual maintenance of the state highway system, and ensure that a disproportionate percentage of the roads and bridges on the state highway system are not due for replacement or major repair at the same time.
-ODOT is required to identify and promote longer pavement life spans to lessen user delays and the disruption to traffic on the state highway system.
+Current law establishes the functions of ODOT with respect to highways, including the establishment, maintenance, and repair of the state highway system.
+To fulfill its functions and ensure that a disproportionate percentage of the roads and bridges on the state highway system are not due for replacement or major repair at the same time, the bill requires ODOT to develop and maintain a pavement management system.
+The pavement management system must inventory and evaluate basic road and bridge conditions throughout the state highway system.
+It also must develop strategies to improve the road and bridge conditions and to minimize annual maintenance of the state highway system.